pcandido/sparray/README.md

 Here you will find all the operations you can do with your Sparray.

 ### at()
-It is the most common way to get an element of a specific position of an sparray.
+It is the most common way to get an element of a specific position of a sparray.
 It takes an index as param.
 If negative, the search will be backward.

 ```js
 const spr = from(1, 2, 3, 4, 5)